13 Brands That Give Back For An Ethical Shopping High

 Solios buys time for the endangered places on our planet.

-With a partnership with Rainforest Trust, every single watch purchase protects one acre of rainforest.
+With a partnership with Rainforest Trust, every single watch purchase protects one whole acre of rainforest.

 Listen to Sam Le Roux (one of the co-founders), who we interviewed on the Sustainable Jungle Podcast, discuss the role of Solios in disrupting the watch industry by creating elegant yet uniquely sustainable timepieces.

-tentree speaks for the trees and hopes you will too.
+tentree speaks for the trees and hopes you will, too, by donning their clothes that give back.

 tentree’s Community & Charitable Initiatives